ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

 If users are familiar with the acronym or initialism but you would still like to help them, you can spell it out afterwards, for example 'PDU (probation delivery unit)'.

-For guidance or long-form content, spell them out on first mention (following the [GOV.UK guidance on abbreviations and acronyms](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#abbreviations-and-acronyms)).
+For guidance or long-form content, spell them out on first mention (following the [abbreviations and acronyms guidance on GOV.UK](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#abbreviations-and-acronyms)).

 ### alerts (DPS only)
 Only use 'alerts' when talking about alerts created in NOMIS or DPS (Digital Prison Services).